vijayraavi/architecture-center/docs/cloud-adoption/governance/policy-compliance/understanding-business-risk.md

 ## What is a business risk MVP?

-**Minimum viable product** is an industry-standard term for defining the smallest unit of something that can produce tangible value.
+A **minimum viable product*- is commonly used to define to define the smallest unit of something that can produce tangible value.
 In a business risk MVP, the team starts with an assumption that some assets will be deployed to a cloud environment.
 It's unknown at the time what those assets are.
 It's also unknown what types of data will be processed by those assets.

-The Cloud Governance team could build for the worst-case scenario and map every possible policy to the cloud.
+The Cloud Governance Team could build for the worst case scenario and map every possible policy to the cloud.
+However, identifying all potential business risks for all cloud usage scenarios can take considerable time and effort, potentially delaying the implementation of governance to your cloud workloads.
 This is not advised, but is an option.

 Conversely, the team could take an MVP approach and define a starting point and set of assumptions that would be true for most/all assets.
+This MVP can be built on as new business needs arise or additional workloads are added to your cloud environment.

-The following are a few extremely basic examples:
+The following are a few extremely basic examples of business risks that can be included as part of an MVP:

-* All assets are at risk of being terminated (through error, mistake or maintenance)
+- All assets are at risk of being terminated (through error, mistake or maintenance)
-* All assets are at risk of generating too much spending
+- All assets are at risk of generating too much spending
-* All assets could be compromised by weak passwords
+- All assets could be compromised by weak passwords
-* Any asset with all open ports exposed to the internet are at risk of compromise
+- Any asset with all open ports exposed to the internet are at risk of compromise

 The above examples are meant to establish MVP business risks as a theory.
 The actual list will be unique to every environment.
 Once the Business Risk MVP is established, they can be converted to [Policies](overview.md) to mitigate each risk.